cgservices/cg_config/README.md

 gem 'cg_config', :git => "git@github.com:cgservices/digital_codes.git"

 ## Usage
-The gem looks in config/cg for all yml files and loads them into CgConfig::[FILENAME]_CONFIG as a hash with symbols as keys
+The gem looks in config/yml for all yml files and loads them into CgConfig::[FILENAME] as a hash with symbols as keys

 ## Yml files
 If the yml file contains the Rails environment as the first key then the config is loaded by environment, otherwise the config is loaded as a whole.

-## Custom folder
-Cg_config looks in config/cg for the yml files, if you want to use a different folder you can set

-    CgConfig::CG_CONFIG_FOLDER

-to the folder you would like to load the yml files from.

 ### Example